 Public Health Officer

-A Public Health Officer means a person, employed by or on contract with a local authority and who has been delegated board powers to administer The Public Health Act, 1994 and related regulations.
+A Public Health Officer means a person, employed by or on contract with the Saskatchewan Health Authority and who has been delegated board powers to administer The Public Health Act, 1994 and related regulations.
 Public health officers may also be referred to as public health inspectors or environmental health officers.

 Restaurant Type Facility